circleci/circleci-docs/jekyll/_cci2/env-vars.md

       - BASH_ENV: /etc/profile
 ```

-## Setting an Environment Variable in a Shell Command
+## Setting an environment variable in a shell command

 While CircleCI does not support interpolation when setting environment variables, it is possible to set variables for the current shell by [using `BASH_ENV`](#using-parameters-and-bash-environment).
 This is useful for both modifying your `PATH` and setting environment variables that reference other variables.